-If being bullied, a student should report it to a member of staff, either their: Learning Manager, Class Teacher, Head of Year, Counsellor, Mental Health First Aiders or the SSLT.
-If another student is aware that bullying is occurring, they have an obligation to report it to an appropriate member of staff.
+If being bullied, a student should report it to a member of staff, either their Learning Manager, Class Teacher, Head of Year, or Counsellor.
+Students can also express their concerns to Mental Health First Aiders or the SSLT, who will pass it on to the relevant staff.
+Students can also self-report on Upstrive or through Phoenix (Speak Up) which is reported directly to the Vice Principal.

+If another student knows that bullying is occurring, they must report it to an appropriate staff member.
 If a cyberbullying incident is seen or reported by a student to any teacher or class teacher, immediate action must be taken in the following manner:

-- An investigation is immediately held to trace the sequence of events. - Initially a no blame approach will be taken and the effect of bullying on all parties will be discussed. - Facts from parents/class teachers/supervisors/the person who reports the matter, are noted. - The victim is kept calm and assured of all help and support. - The alleged pupil (s) is questioned. - A meeting is held with the School Counsellor or necessary pastoral lead in the specific department of the school - The pupil and the parents are spoken to. - The pupil is counselled/reprimanded. - Depending on the severity of the situation the alleged pupil(s) could be suspended from school.
-If the incident is repeated the matter would be referred to the Director of Education-GEMS/Ministry/KHDA with a recommendation that the pupil's name be struck off from the rolls. - All copies of correspondence are placed in the files of both the victim and the bully.
+- An investigation is immediately held to trace the sequence of events. - Initially, a no-blame approach will be taken, and the effect of bullying on all parties will be discussed. - Facts from parents/class teachers/supervisors/the person who reports the matter are noted. - The victim is kept calm and assured of all help and support. - The alleged pupil(s) is questioned. - A meeting is held with the School Counsellor or necessary pastoral lead in the specific department of the school. - The pupil and the parents are spoken to. - The pupil is counselled/reprimanded. - Depending on the severity of the situation, the alleged pupil(s) could be suspended from school.
+If the incident is repeated, the matter will be referred to the Director of Education-GEMS/Ministry/KHDA with a recommendation that the pupil's name be struck off from the rolls. - All copies of correspondence are placed onto Guard and both the victim and the bully are tagged as the 'persons concerned'.